 J. Alton Hosch Professor of Law

-B.A., J.D, University of Texas
+B.A., J.D., University of Texas

 Health Care Liability and Regulation

-Recent scholarship includes: “Rule 68 Offers of Judgment: The Practice and Opinion of Experienced Civil Rights and Employment Discrimination Attorneys” in Federal Rules Decisions (2007) (with Harold S. Lewis, Jr.), “Of Frivolous Litigation and Runaway Juries: A View From the Bench” in the Georgia Law Review (2007) and “Of Offers Not (Frequently) Made and (Rarely) Accepted: The Mystery of Federal Rule 68” in the Mercer Law Review (2006) (with Harold S. Lewis, Jr.).
+His recent scholarship includes: “Rule 68 Offers of Judgment: The Practice and Opinion of Experienced Civil Rights and Employment Discrimination Attorneys” in Federal Rules Decisions (2007) (with Harold S. Lewis Jr.), “Of Frivolous Litigation and Runaway Juries: A View From the Bench” in the Georgia Law Review (2007) and “Of Offers Not (Frequently) Made and (Rarely) Accepted: The Mystery of Federal Rule 68” in the Mercer Law Review (2006) (with Harold S. Lewis Jr.).
 Recently the U.S. Supreme Court in Exxon Shipping Co. v.
 Baker, 128 S. Ct.
 2605 (2008), cited Eaton's article “The Effects of Seeking Punitive Damages on the Processing of Tort Claims.”
 In 2009, the Southeastern Association for Law Schools awarded Eaton its Call for Papers Award for his article “The Contours of a New FRCP, Rule 68.1: A Proposed Two-Way Offer of Settlement Provision for Federal Fee-Shifting Cases” (with H. Lewis).

 Eaton has testified before state and federal legislative committees on a variety of subjects, including products liability, medical consent, patients' rights and tort reform.
 He has served as chair of the Georgia Governor's Workers' Compensation Review Commission.
 In addition, he served on a state bar committee that issued a report that lead to the enactment of legislation designed to improve the collection of data pertaining to civil and criminal proceedings in Georgia courts.
-Eaton has also chaired the AALS Section on Civil Rights.
+Eaton has also chaired the Association of American Law Schools Section on Civil Rights.
 Presently, he is a master in the Joseph Henry Lumpkin American Inn of Court and a member of the State Bar of Texas.

 In the spring of 2003, Eaton became the first law professor to be presented with a UGA Creative Research Medal.
 This honor was awarded for his systematic and in-depth study of tort litigation with fellow UGA professor Susette Talarico.
 That same year, he was also presented with the Student Bar Association Faculty Book Award for Excellence in Teaching.
 In 2004, he was selected by the graduating class to be an honorary class marshal at commencement.